Businesses and Professions

-§ 5-37.3-4 Limitations on and permitted disclosures. (a) Except as provided in subsection (b) of this section or as specifically provided by the law, a patient's confidential health care information shall not be released or transferred without the written consent of the patient or his or her authorized representative, on a consent form meeting the requirements of subsection (d) of this section.
-A copy of any notice used pursuant to subsection (d) of this section, and of any signed consent shall, upon request, be provided to the patient prior to his or her signing a consent form.
-Any and all managed care entities and managed care contractors writing policies in the state shall be prohibited from providing any information related to enrollees which is personal in nature and could reasonably lead to identification of an individual and is not essential for the compilation of statistical data related to enrollees, to any international, national, regional, or local medical information data base.
+(a) (1) Except as provided in subsection (b), or as specifically provided by the law, a patient's confidential healthcare information shall not be released or transferred without the written consent of the patient, or his or her authorized representative, on a consent form meeting the requirements of subsection (d).
+A copy of any notice used pursuant to subsection (d) and of any signed consent shall, upon request, be provided to the patient prior to his or her signing a consent form.
+Any and all managed care entities and managed care contractors writing policies in the state shall be prohibited from providing any information related to enrollees that is personal in nature and could reasonably lead to identification of an individual and is not essential for the compilation of statistical data related to enrollees, to any international, national, regional, or local medical-information database.
 This provision shall not restrict or prohibit the transfer of information to the department of health to carry out its statutory duties and responsibilities.

 (2) Any person who violates the provisions of this section may be liable for actual and punitive damages.